Optimal Stopping in Latent Diffusion Models: Introduction

 \section{Introduction}

 A pivotal advancement in the evolution of diffusion models is the introduction of the Latent Diffusion Model \citep[LDM,][]{rombach2022high}.
 Instead of performing the computationally intensive diffusion process in the high-dimensional pixel space, LDMs first compress the data into a lower-dimensional latent space using a pretrained autoencoder \citep[AE,][]{kingma2013auto}.
 The diffusion steps then occur within this more manageable latent representation, significantly reducing computational requirements and training time without a meaningful loss of quality.
 Once the generative process is complete, a decoder maps the resulting latent vector back into a full-resolution image.

-Recent research has shown that classical diffusion models excel at learning the geometric structure of low-dimensional data \citep[see, for example,][]{li2024adapting, azangulov2024convergence}.
-In addition, prior work shows that the final steps of the diffusion are essential to contract the probability mass onto the data manifold \citep{george2025analysis}.
-However, the fidelity of generated samples critically depends on the numerical stability of the stochastic differential equation (SDE) solver used in the backward diffusion process.
-One well-documented challenge in this method is the onset of numerical instability as the timestep $t$ approaches $0$ \citep{song2021maximum}.
-This phenomenon is primarily caused by a vanishing signal-to-noise ratio, which makes the corresponding score function difficult to accurately estimate and causes the SDE to become stiff.
-To avoid this, in practice both the training objective and the inference-time integration are restricted to the interval $[0,T-\delta]$ \citep{vahdat2021score} for some small, non-zero stopping time, $\delta>0$.

-By contrast, this suggests a key benefit of LDMs, which to our knowledge has not been explored in the literature so far: by relying on the autoencoder to reduce the dimensionality, the LDM provides an alternative mean to learn low-dimensional manifolds without relying on the last few steps.
-This intuition motivates the following hypothesis:
+The standard training pipeline for LDMs operates as a two-stage process: an AE is trained first to compress the data, followed by the training of a diffusion model within the resulting latent space.